-Using a primer is generally necessary for painting on various surfaces because primer is made to make the paint look its best and last longer.
+Using a primer is generally necessary for painting on various surfaces because the primer is made to make the paint look it’s best and last longer.

-One of the standards in judging a good paint job would be the paint’s finish, which should be bright, vibrant, and evenly spread – all of which is made possible by the usage of primer.
+One of the standards in judging a good paint job would be the paint’s finish, which should be bright, vibrant, and evenly spread – all of which is made possible by using primer.

-However, there may be a few times where primer is not at all necessary – it is undeniable that a paint project is expensive, and it is important to make sure that you are only buying materials you absolutely need in painting.
+However, there may be a few times when the primer is not at all necessary – it is undeniable that a paint project is expensive, and it is important to ensure that you are only buying materials you need in painting.

 Here’s When To Use And Not Use Primer for Painting in Newtown, PA.